 Last updated on November 18th, 2022

 While PowerPoint is the leading presentation application for presenters around the world.
-There are alternatives that can provide features that PowerPoint cannot.
-Moreover, some alternatives to PowerPoint are simply more compatible with certain operating systems than PowerPoint.
-Here we have prepared a list of PowerPoint alternatives to consider in 2020 and 2021.
+Some alternatives can that can provide features that PowerPoint cannot.
+Moreover, some alternatives to PowerPoint are simply more compatible with specific operating systems than PowerPoint.
+Here we have prepared a list of PowerPoint alternatives to consider in 2021.

 When it comes to PowerPoint alternatives, Keynote is the next best thing.
 Some would in fact rate it even higher than PowerPoint.
 Apple’s Keynote is a favorite presentation application for Mac users, which is also accessible online via iCloud.
 Other than its native format, Keynote is also compatible with PowerPoint files, which can be opened and viewed in Keynote.

 Impress for OpenOffice & LibreOffice

 OpenOffice and LibreOffice are open-source application suites with presentation app, namely; Impress.
 Both suites have similar features with a few differences.
 OpenOffice is available for Windows, Mac, Linux, and Solaris, whereas LibreOffice is available for Windows, Mac, Linux, and Android viewers.
 It also has unofficial versions for Solaris, FreeBSD, OpenBSD, NetBSD, and Haiku.